- International expansion is hard and time-consuming. Make sure you have a solid business reason to do it.

 And so Haberberger has crisscrossed the Atlantic to interview and hire new finance staff and to deal with some of the not-so-glamorous complexities of being a global company.

 Haberberger has done this before at a handful of other startups.
-Along the way, she has gained extensive firsthand knowledge about what it takes to successfully expand across borders.
+Along the way, she has gained extensive firsthand knowledge about it takes to successfully expand across borders.
 Recently, she sat down with Silicon Valley Bank to share practical advice with others planning to take their business internationally.

 What would you tell a startup that’s thinking of expanding internationally?
 And what are the critical steps you need to start the process?